ljvmiranda921/pyswarms/README.md

 $ vagrant up
 $ vagrant ssh
 ```
-Now you're ready to develop your contributions in a premade virtual enviroment.
+Now you're ready to develop your contributions in a premade virtual environment.

 ## Basic Usage